-Ideally you want your analysts to be free to creatively recognise the most appropriate visualisation to convey the key learning and then select from a toolbox of tools to find one that makes that easy.
-Helpfully, Andy Kirk on his Visualising Data blog, has curated just such a collection.
+Ideally, you want your analysts to be free to creatively recognise the most appropriate visualisation to convey the key learning and then select from a toolbox of tools to find one that makes that easy.
+Helpfully, Andy Kirk on his Visualising Data blog has curated just such a collection.

 To complement my previous recommendation of Edward Tufte’s data visualisation principles, Ben Jones (on his Data Remixed blog) does a great job of drawing out lessons from a classic on writing.
 In his blog post, marking the passing of William Zinsser, he usefully summarises the main points from Zinsser’s classic “On Writing Well”.

 I’m also becoming a fan of Kaiser Fung’s Junk Charts blog, where he shares good and bad examples of data visualisation.
 Most useful he periodically critiques data visualisations in publications, to show how they could be improved.
-Here’s a nice simple example that culminates in a reminder as to the power of (those often under appreciated) bar charts:
+Here’s a nice simple example that culminates in a reminder as to the power of (those often under-appreciated) bar charts:

 Which leads us on nicely to my final item in this collection.
 Visual.ly often have interesting content on their blog and this post caught my eye.
 Drew Skau points out some of the risks of infographics and some undergraduate research on the relative effectiveness of different styles.
-The embedded SlideShare results are interesting and reinforce the benefits of classic bar chart design:
+The embedded SlideShare results are interesting and reinforce the benefits of the classic bar chart design:

 I hope those resources are useful for you.
 How are you improving the quality of your analysts’ data visualisations?